Estimating False Alarm Rates of Sub-Dominant Quasi-normal Modes in GW190521: Statistical significance of the agnostic analysis

 A signal with a well-defined posterior was found in Range A, having frequency $\sim 63$ Hz and damping time $\sim 26$ ms (see Fig.~1 of Capano et al.).
 No signal was found in Range C. A second putative mode was found in Range B. This signal was most pronounced at $t_{\rm ref} + 6\,$ ms, at which point it has a frequency of $\sim 98$ Hz and damping time $\sim 40$ ms. As shown in Fig.\ref{fig:agnosticGW190521}, these frequencies and damping times were where one would expect the $(3,3,0)$ would be assuming the remnant of GW190521 is a Kerr black hole, with the signal in Range A being the $(2,2,0)$ mode.

 Initially, the agnostic analysis was presented as qualitative evidence for the presence of the $(3,3,0)$ mode.
 Here, we repeat the analysis on our two sets of injections and use them to develop a statistic to quantify the statistical significance of the agnostic result.
+Our aim is to find a statistic that can separate the \controlinj{} injections from the \signalinj{} injections.

 If an observable $(3,3,0)$ mode is truly present in the signal, and it is the only observable mode in Range B, then the measured posterior distribution should peak at the same values as the expected distribution.
 We expect the measured distribution to be more diffuse than the expected distribution.
 This is because the expected distribution is derived from the observed dominant mode, which is more accurately measured due to its larger SNR.
 With these considerations in mind, we quantify the agreement between the measured distribution $p_{\rm meas}(f_B, \tau_B)$ and the expected distribution $p_{330}(f_B, \tau_B)$ using: